Whitegabriella789/HTML-and-CSS-Basics/README.md

-# HTML and CSS Basics
+# HTML Basics
-This repository includes documentation that goes over the basics of HTML and CSS.
+This repository includes documentation covering the basics of HTML.